lxd98/Giraffe_documentation/docs/source/index.rst

       ...

    note:
-      version: 0.2.0
+      version: 0.2.1
       data_type: ONT, ONT_RNA, or Pacbio
-      For more deatails, please refer to the documentation: https://giraffe-documentation.readthedocs.io/en/latest.
+      For more details, please refer to the documentation: https://giraffe-documentation.readthedocs.io/en/latest.

    optional arguments:
      -h, --help  show this help message and exit --methyl    table of methylation files
-     --region    target region file (Chromosome Start End Region_name) --cpu       number of processes or threads (recommend to set this equal to the number of chromosomes, default:10) --plot      results visualization
+     --region    target region file (Chromosome Start End Region_name) --cpu       number of processes or threads (recommend setting this equal to the number of chromosomes, default:10) --plot      results visualization

 .. _input-table-4: